 Specificity allows you to start identifying bottlenecks (or where you like to procrastinate most).
 If things are constantly piling up in the editing step, it’s time to have a conversation about how to get things flowing.
 Are there improvements you could make to your process to enable faster editing?
 Do you need more editors?
 Whatever the reasons, having a visual indicator of these backlogs can help you identify and resolve them more quickly.

 Limit your Work in Progress

 Speaking of focus, one of the best ways to do that is to implement Work In Progress (WIP) Limits.
-Every column on your workflow can have limits or you can just slap a limit on one or two.
+Every column on your workflow can have a limit or you can just slap a limit on one or two.
 Your call.
 Do what feels right to you.
 I like to limit my “In Progress” column to two.
 Two is the most I can manage before I start to lose track of what I’m doing, and it gives me the flexibility to shift focus if something is temporarily blocked or I need a brain break from one thing to catch that “ah ha” moment.
 You may be able to juggle three with ease or may have to buckle down to only one.
-Choice is yours.
+The choice is yours.